 Austria ICT Market Analysis by Mordor Intelligence

-The Austria ICT market size stands at USD 20.05 billion in 2025 and is set to advance to USD 27.14 billion by 2030 at a 6.24% CAGR.
+Austria ICT market size in 2026 is estimated at USD 21.24 billion, growing from 2025 value of USD 20.05 billion with 2031 projections showing USD 28.36 billion, growing at 5.95% CAGR over 2026-2031.
 Digital-bridge positioning between Western Europe and the CEE region, Vienna’s ascent as a hyperscale data-center hub, and aggressive public-sector digitalization sustain the current growth curve.
 Federal cloud-first rules, EU-funded SME up-skilling grants, and nationwide 5G + FTTH roll-outs generate steady enterprise and household demand.
 Competitive intensity deepens as global hyperscalers and incumbent telecom operators contest contracts that increasingly require data-sovereignty compliance.
 Nonetheless, the Austria ICT market encounters structural friction from a chronic talent shortfall, elevated electricity tariffs for data-center operators, and economic caution within export-oriented manufacturers.

 Key Report Takeaways